seananderson/phd/ack.md

 depths of stock assessment with me.

 Finally, I'm deeply thankful to my family for supporting me through all these years of education.
-To Gran, you've instilled in me the value of education and shown a keen interest in my work.
+To Gran, you have instilled in me the value of education and shown a keen interest in my work.
 To my parents, you've always given me the freedom and encouragement to work on whatever interests me.
-Mom and Dad, look how far I've come since you taught me how to write my first research paper and the joys of Reverse Polish notation calculators 25 years ago!
-And to Sacha, thank you for your unwavering support---you've made the years I've spent working on this thesis immeasurably better.
+Mom and Dad, look how far I've come since you taught me how to write my first research paper and the joys of Reverse Polish Notation calculators 25 years ago!
+And to Sacha, thank you for your unwavering support---you have made the years I've spent working on this thesis immeasurably better.

 \renewcommand{\baselinestretch}{\textstretch} %% get normal spacing